 - Their failure to provide you with appropriate care directly caused injury or harm.

 - Your injuries led to specific damages, such as medical expenses, lost wages, and pain and suffering.

-Representation by a Skilled Columbus Medical Malpractice Attorney
+Representation by a Skilled Columbus, Ohio, Medical Malpractice Lawyer

-When you work with the qualified legal team at Slater & Zurz LLP, one of Ohio’s premier personal injury law firms, you have over 100 years of collective legal experience on your side.
+When you work with the qualified legal team at Slater & Zurz LLP, one of Columbus, Ohio’s premier Medical Malpractice firms, you have over 100 years of collective legal experience on your side.
 We consistently recover maximum compensation for our clients because we know how to aggressively represent your best interests during every step of the process.
-If negotiations don’t result in a favorable settlement, our seasoned trial attorneys will not hesitate to take the matter to court and advocate powerfully on your behalf.
+If negotiations don’t result in a favorable settlement, our seasoned medical malpractice injury lawyers at Slater & Zurz will not hesitate to take the matter to court and advocate powerfully on your behalf.

 To learn more about the medical malpractice claims process, contact us at (614)756-2714 to arrange your FREE consultation with one of our dedicated and compassionate medical malpractice lawyers in Columbus.